 It can be either software or hardware.
 But why should you use a PC based sequencer?

 Almost all the keyboards contain a built-in sequencer and you can use that to record your performance.
 However, the limitation of this approach is:

 But if you already have a keyboard and you want to make use of it, you can connect it to a PC through MIDI and use a software sequencer for your recording.

-Why MIDI Controller Keyboards?
+Best MIDI Controller Keyboards

-Modern MIDI Controllers
+MIDI Pad Controllers